Health & Benefits

 • If you earn $100 per month and have no other income, SSA first deducts $20 for any type of income ($100-$20=$80).
 Then, SSA deducts the first $65 of your earned income ($80-$65=$15).
 Finally, SSA reduces this by ½ ($7.50).
 Here, your SSI payments would be reduced by $7.50 per month.

 If your income goes up or down, SSA will recalculate your SSI amount.
 You may be eligible to have your benefits reinstated.
-That could happen if you stop getting SSI because your earnings are too high but then you lose your job or your wages are reduced.
+That could happen if you stop getting SSI because your earnings are too high, but then you lose your job or your wages are reduced.
 However, there are time limits on reinstatement.
-You should contact your local SSA office as soon as possible.
+You should contact your local SSA office as soon as possible if you have any change in income.

 Last full review by a subject matter expert